CrystalCygnus/CrystalCygnus/README.md

 - Hello!
 I'm CrystalCygnus, and you know where you are
 - Second year college student for Computer Science
 - I don't actually know what to put here I just wanted to make ascii art :p
-- Call me either Takk or Cygnus :3
+- Call me either Tækk or Cygnus :3
 - She/They/It pronouns